 Following concentration, viral RNA is extracted.
-In São Paulo, a spin column extraction kit is used, whereas in Wales magnetic silica beads are used.
+In São Paulo state, a spin column extraction kit is used, whereas in Wales magnetic silica beads are used.
 Much like the differing concentration steps, both methods offer similar viral recovery of SARS-CoV-2, but each have advantages and disadvantages.
 There is evidence to suggest that SARS-CoV-2 recovery is marginally lower using magnetic silica beads when compared to spin columns, however, magnetic silica beads have also been shown to provide greater sensitivity and the process can be automated (Pérez-Cataluña et al., 2021).
 Another important factor in selecting which extraction methodology to adopt includes availability of equipment, and because the production of silica magnetic beads is relatively easy, it means that they are more readily available, unlike specialised commercial plasticware involved in the spin column extractions (Klein et al., 2020).
 Plasticware supply chain issues, like those seen during pandemics, brought on by factors such as high demand, mean that reliance on specialised commercial plasticware can hinder the progress of smaller wastewater programmes that are unable to stockpile.
 Finally, protocols involving magnetic silica beads can be easily automated using liquid handling robots, unlike those involving spin columns, due to the requirement of centrifugation.
 The latter allows the simultaneous processing and preparation of 96 samples within a few hours.

 3.2.3 SARS-CoV-2 measurement

-The focus for both São Paulo and Wales has been SARS-CoV-2 prevalence in wastewater, which is measured using reverse transcription quantitative real-time PCR (RT-qPCR), involving the amplification of target regions from the fragmented SARS-CoV-2 genome found in wastewater (Farkas et al., 2021).
+The focus for both São Paulo state and Wales has been SARS-CoV-2 prevalence in wastewater, which is measured using reverse transcription quantitative real-time PCR (RT-qPCR), involving the amplification of target regions from the fragmented SARS-CoV-2 genome found in wastewater (Farkas et al., 2021).
 The first step in method development is choosing a region of the SARS-CoV-2 RNA genome to target.
 In São Paulo, both the N1 and N2 regions are amplified, whereas in Wales the N1 gene is used.
 The multiple marker approach allows for multiple regions of the fragmented SARS-CoV-2 RNA genome to be characterised.
 To assess the presence of PCR inhibitors, in São Paulo, the N1 assay is performed in a multiplex reaction with a synthetic oligonucleotide RNA positive control.
 In Wales, a pseudomonas virus phi6 positive control is measured.
 The final element of the RT-qPCR is the addition of standards which are used to produce standard quantification curves, which, in São Paulo, consist of serial dilutions of a SARS-CoV-2 plasmid control.
 In Wales, however, a synthetic positive-strand SARS-CoV-2 RNA is used.